 The discovery procedure for an NSTR mobile AP MLD is the same as the procedure described in 35.3.4 (Discovery of an AP MLD) with the following exceptions:

 —An AP affiliated with an NSTR mobile AP MLD and that is operating on the primary link of an NSTR link pair shall indicate that it is an NSTR mobile AP MLD by setting AP MLD Type Indication subfield to 1 in MLD Capabilities and Operations field of Common Info field in the Basic Multi-Link element.
+The AP shall indicate that it is operating on the primary link by setting the Primary Link Indication subfield to 1 in the MLD Capabilities and Operations subfield. (#10168, #10721, #13007)

 9.4.2.312.2.3 Common Info field of the Basic Multi-Link element